open-wc/blog-posts/2019-11-storybook-for-web-components-on-steroids/README.md

 ### Excursion universal demo system

-Let's assume we have a very simple demo system build with vue.
-Now if I would like to demo a react or angular components how would that work?
+Let's assume we are a startup and we are creating a new app.
+Our choice of technology is vue.
+We happily start building our app and soon we see the need of having a demo system to show and work on all these individual components.
+Go forth they said and we built a demo system for vue.

 ::TODO: make vue demo::

+Everything works, everyone is happy - life is good.

+Fast forward 12 month and we got a new CIO.
+A new wind is blowing and with it - the prosperous opportunity to work on a second app.
+The bries however demands that this time it is written in Angular.
+No, problem - we are professionals and off we go working on the new app.
+Pretty early we see a similar pattern as before - components everywhere and we need a way to work and demo them individually.
+Ah we think that's easy we already have a system for that 😬 We give our best - but the angular components just don't wanna work well together with the vue demo app 😭.

+What can we do?
+Do we really need to recreate the demo system for Angular now?

-So the issue is that having the demo UI and the component demo on the same page will mean you can only create demos for the system that the UI provides.
+It seems our issue is that having the demo UI and the component demo on the same page results that we can only use the demo UI system.
-That sure sounds scary as that would mean every framework needs to come up with their own demo system 😭
+Not very universal that is 😅

-But what if we could split the UI and the demo?
+Could we split the UI and the demo?

-We can use iframes and communicate via postMessage 🤞
+How about using iframes and only communicate via postMessage?
+Would that mean each windows can do what they like? 🤞

-Let's make a simple example with
+Let's make a simple POC (Prove of Concept) with

 - a ul/li list as a menu
 - an iframe to show the demo